Early Life of Gama Pehlwan

 Gama faced Raheem Bakhsh Sultani Wala in Allahabad, shortly after his return from England.
 He won the title of Rustam-e-Hind or Champion of India after beating Raheem.
-After beating Raheem Bakhsh Sultani Wala, Gama beat Pandit Biddu, one of the best wrestlers in India of that time, in 1916.
-In 1922, during a visit to India, the Prince of Wales presented Gama with a silver mace.
+After beating Raheem Bakhsh Sultani Wala, Gama pehlwan beat Pandit Biddu, one of the best wrestlers in India of that time, in 1916.
+In 1922, during a visit to India, the Prince of Wales presented Gama pehlwan with a silver mace.

-He continued to put out challenges even by the mid 1940's but with an agreement, that if anybody wants to wrestle with Gama he had to wrestle and defeat Imam (his brother) first.
-He did not retire untill 1955.
+As there was no opponent till that time, in 1927 it was announced that Gama pehlwan and Zbyszko would face each other.
+Gama threw Zbyszko in only 42 seconds.
+In February 1929 Gama pehlwan beat Jesse Petersen.
+Then he continued to put out challenges even by the mid 1940's but with an agreement, that if anybody wants to wrestle with Gama pehlwan he had to wrestle and defeat Imam (his brother) first.
+He did not retire until 1955.

 In the video game Shadow Hearts: Covenant, Gama appears as the mentor of Joachim Valentine, one of the characters who joins the player's party.
 In the Street Fighter EX series game, the character Darun Mister is also based on Gama pehlwan.
 The name Gama continues to appear in Bollywood and Indian television serials as a symbol of strength, often used humorously.
 Pro wrestler Gadowar Singh Sahota used the stage name of Great Gama during his pro wrestling career.